What is Acadiana Wordlab?

 Acadiana Wordlab is based around art as a writing prompt, and there’s no reason that the prompts need to be literary art.
 Musicians, filmmakers, visual artists, and writers of every sort are welcome to give presentations—so long as you’re willing to write and read aloud, yourself!
 You don’t need to be particularly experienced or successful, you just need to have some art that you’ve created that you’re prepared to discuss.

-Why don’t you contact organizer Jonathan Penton at email@example.com and tell him that you’d like to present?
+Why don’t you contact organizers Clare L. Martin and Jonathan Penton at firstname.lastname@example.org and tell them you’d like to present?
 If you live in Acadiana, we hope you’ll drop by and see a workshop first, but if you’re a traveling artist of any sort, just drop us a line and tell us about yourself, and we’ll see what we can do.

 Who organizes Acadiana Wordlab?